jazzc001/CV/README.md

 ### <a name="soft-skills"> Soft Skills</a>

--	####Team Collaborator
+-	#### **Team Collaborator**:
-Cultivated in team sports for almost 2 decades, I value effectively communication on requesting and receiving feedback.
+-	Cultivated in team sports for almost 2 decades, I value effectively communication on requesting and receiving feedback.
 Applying those skills in the bootcamp’s projects, I have proactively gained the feedback from teammates and listened to their approaches on certain problems which has successfully come up with agreed solutions without escalating disagreements into conflicts.
 -	**Adaptability:** Back to the time as a recruiter, I was promoted from a junior consultant to a team lead.
 I managed to keep hitting my deal records whilst to coach new joiners.
 Being adapted to greater responsibilities, I have expanded my pressure tank of organising workloads.
 This makes the forthcoming challenges, like learning new languages and technologies, become less intimidating.
 -	**Initiative:**  During the time in recruitment field, I took entrepreneurship on onboarding new clients consistently and converted to profitable deals which echoed business’ commercial aims.
 This gave me a strong arm in Makers where we are responsible to our own learning curve and pace.
 -	**Problem Solving and Attention to detail:** Having taken one of the hardest subject, econometrics, in university, I am trained to solve the same problem with different perspectives systematically.
 Following this practice, in the project Sportify, my main contribution was on setting up the server and backend codes which involves RESTful API, database modelling, packages installations and etc.  I took into account of time and space management on each code which made the app scalable and readable.